MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-windows.md

 ### Connect and validate

 R Server runs on demand as a background process, as **Microsoft R Engine** in Task Manager.
-Server startup occurs when a client application like [R Tools for Visual Studio](https://docs.microsoft.com/visualstudio/rtvs/installation) or Rgui.exe connects to the server.
+Server startup occurs when a client application like Rgui.exe connects to the server.

 As a verification step, connect to the server and execute a few ScaleR functions to validate the installation.